 When QA activities are predominantly manual and must be repeated for every change, they exist in an enabling or supportive role; they are not objectives per se.

 Four ingredients are required to make that happen.

 - A necessary ingredient is an automated test strategy, which will remove any constraints on when and how much you can run your tests, allowing for (virtually) unlimited testing capacity.

 - The second ingredient is applying Test-Driven Development (TDD), a practice specifically designed to make resource usage and production processes more efficient.

 - The third ingredient is constant refactoring to keep technical debt down.
-This particular requirement does not work without automated testing and a reliable battery of test cases that gives you the confidence you need to touch production code.
+This requirement does not work without automated testing and a reliable battery of test cases that gives you the confidence to touch production code.